COVID-19 Vaccine Communications

 FURTHER COVID-19 VACCINE COMMUNICATIONS IDEAS

-Here are three ways to discuss COVID-19 vaccinations in the workplace now, before the vaccines are more widely distributed to the public in 2021.
+Here are three ways to discuss COVID-19 vaccinations in the workplace.

 - Educate your workforce on the COVID-19 vaccines.
 The amount of conflicting information on COVID-19 vaccines is staggering.
 Take the time to send out vetted facts to employees from the FDA and official sources.
 Encourage employees to speak to physicians about concerns.